Skip to content

 png

-We convert the graph object into a matrix of distances and then generate a pyomo model for this example
+Convert the graph object into a matrix of distances and then generate a Pyomo model for this example:

 nonedge = 5 # this variable refers to how much we penalize for unconnected points